AthenZ/athenz/clients/go/zpe/README.md

 2. Check for error, and call `Init` to do one fetch synchronously in the right sequence (public certs before signed policies, e.g.)
 3. Call `Start` to schedule background processors and listen to its returned `<-chan error` to take action as needed.
+4. Use the appropriate `Authorize`-prefixed method for each request and reject requests with errors.